akikoo/grunt-frontend-workflow/README.md

     grunt

-and go to http://localhost:9001/ to view your site, and start developing.
-Files are being observed for changes using livereload so you don't even need to refresh the browser.
+and go to http://localhost:9001/ to view your site.
+Files are being observed for changes using livereload so you don't need to refresh the browser after saving changes.
 To run the optimized build, run

     grunt dist